Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 Defining Anomaly-Based Intrusion Detection Systems (IDS)

 Anomaly-based IDS identifies intrusions by monitoring system activities and categorizing them as either normal or anomalous.
+Anomaly detection algorithms use statistical models, machine learning, and behavioral analysis to identify deviations from normal behavior and detect sophisticated threats.
 Understanding typical behavior patterns to identify malicious activity deviations helps in spotting potential threats.

 How Anomaly-Based IDS Works